nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

    2. Command: `edit 0` `edit 1` `edit <out_of_bound_integer>` `edit` <br>
       Expected: No show is edited.
 Error details shown in the result display.<br><br>
 6. Test case: Invalid edit name
    1. Condition: Show named `Inception` exists in the show list that is not currently being edited.

-<div style="page-break-after: always;"></div>

    2. Command: `edit <index of show to be edited> n/Inception` <br>
       Expected: No show is edited.
 Error details shown in the result display.